NOTARIA -HISPANA, ABOGADOS INMIGRACION, DEFENSA CRIMINAL

 LOCAL COMPANY TAKES THE AGONY OUT OF PAPERWORK FOR HISPANIC IMMIGRANTS

 When Miguel Ramirez needed his birth certificate translated from Spanish to English to obtain his Utah drivers license, he went to see Amparo Scorcia.
-Her company, Oficina Publica Latina, which has offices in Salt Lake City, Park City, Kamas and Heber, specializes in translating documents from Spanish to English and from English to Spanish, primarily for the Hispanic community.
+Her company, Oficina Publica Latina, which has offices in both Park City and Heber, specializes in translating documents from Spanish to English and from English to Spanish, primarily for the Hispanic community.

 "It's hard to realize how much of an immigrant's life depends on documents," says Scorcia, who herself is an immigrant to the United States from Colombia, where she was an attorney.